abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 `getUser` validates the route parameter for valid user ID, sending error HTTP responses in case of failures.
 It then calls `findUser` to find the user and returns appropriate response.

-We can test this on command line using [HTTPie].
+We can test this on the command-line using [HTTPie].
 We run `pulp --watch run` in one terminal to start the server with file watching, and test it from another terminal:

 ```bash
 $ pulp --watch run